-Hindu dharma presents married life or Grihasta as the most important part of an individual’s life.
-The act of marriage, starting a family, raising and providing for the family is of utmost importance for the continuity of mankind and religion.
+Hindu dharma presents married life, or Grihastha as the most important part of an individual’s life.
+The act of marriage, starting a family, raising and providing for the family is of utmost importance for the continuity of humankind and religion.
 Even Gods have settled with their spouses no matter how many avatars they take on the earth.

 Who is Satyabhama?

-Syamantaka was very precious to him.
+Syamantaka was very precious to Satrajit.
 Shri Krishna had advised Satrajit to send the jewel to Ugrasen for added protection.
 However, Satrajit’s brother Prasenjit wore the jewel and took off for hunting.
 In the forest, he was attacked and killed by a lion.
 At the same time, Jambavan found the jewel and gave it to his daughter to play with it.

 When Satrajit got news of Prasenjit’s death and realized the jewel was missing, he accused Shri Krishna of thievery.
-Enraged, Krishna took off to search the jewel.
-He soon found it with Jambavan and a fight ensued for 28 days.
+Enraged, Krishna took off to search for the jewel.
+He soon found it with Jambavan, and a fight ensued for 28 days.
 Recognizing Shri Krishna, Jambavan surrendered and asked for forgiveness.
 He worshiped him and asked him to marry his daughter Jambavati.

-Vaishnava Kanda, Kartikamasa Mahatya of Skanda Purana has another version for the previous birth of Satyabhama.
+Vaishnava Kanda, Kartikamasa Mahatya of Skanda Purana, has another version for the previous birth of Satyabhama.
 Satyabhama was Gunavati in her previous birth who lost her father and husband just after marriage.
 She was plunged into the ocean of grief and was overcome by it.
 Soon Gunavati sold all domestic articles and performed the rites beneficial to the two in the next world.

 Narakasura even eyed the heavens.
-Indra, the Lord of the Devas was no match for him.
+Indra, the Lord of the Devas, was no match for him.
 Indra and the other Devas crumbled and fled from there.
 He captured 16,000 women in the heavens and imprisoned them in his palace.
-He did not even let Aditi, the mother of the Devas alone.
+He did not even let Aditi, the mother of the Devas, alone.
 Aditi had a pair of heavenly earrings made for her.
 The earrings were so precious that they even glowed in the dark.
-Narakasura without a moment’s hesitation tore the earrings from Aditi.
+Narakasura, without a moment’s hesitation, tore the earrings from Aditi.

 Satyabhama, Aditi, and the War

 Satyabhama is said to be a relative of Aditi, the mother of the Devas.
 As she sat alone in the royal palace gardens, she was visited by Aditi.
-She broke down in tears on seeing Satyabama and told her of the austerity of Narakasura.
+She broke down in tears on seeing Satyabhama and told her of the austerity of Narakasura.
 Enraged, Satyahama decided to take matters into her own hand and went to seek Krishna.
 It was decided they would go into a war with Narakasura.

-Narakasura looked around at the end of the day and said ‘I have seen light today, my Lord…I wish that people would celebrate this day as the day of victory of light over darkness’ to Shri Krishna.
+Narakasura looked around at the end of the day and said, ‘I have seen light today, my Lord…I wish that people would celebrate this day as the day of victory of light over darkness’ to Shri Krishna.

-Even to this day, Narakasura’s death is celebrated as the victory of light over darkness…It comes on the second day of Diwali as ‘Naraka Chaturdashi’.
+Even to this day, Narakasura’s death is celebrated as the victory of light over darkness…It comes on the second day of Diwali as ‘Naraka Chaturdashi.’

-Krishna killed Narakasura’s general Mura.
+Krishna killed Narakasura’s general, Mura.
 For this reason, he is known as ‘Murari’ ( the killer of Mura).